Who I Am

 Your life up to this point has made you who you are today.
 Right now in this present moment.
 Who are you?
 Where did you come from and where are you going?
 I’ve been pondering a lot about this lately in my own life.

 This is WHO I WAS:

 The rest is all me.
 I made my bed and I laid in it.
 Every good and bad decision was up to me.
 It still is.
 I’ve learned a lot about myself.
 I’ve learned that I love to work outside the home.
 I love the challenge of new opportunities.
-I’ve been a property manager, an Ombudsman to a Naval Ship during the 9/11 conflict, worked for the Navy-Marine Corps Relief Society, made burgers as the Drive-Thru Queen of Burger King, lasted one whole week at Taco Bell, sold MaryKay and Pampered Chef, and yes, even the dreaded Amway for a spell.
+I’ve been a property manager, an Ombudsman to a Naval Ship during the 9/11 conflict, worked for the Navy-Marine Corps Relief Society, made burgers as the Drive-Thru Queen of Burger King (age 18, cut me some slack for that one), lasted one whole week at Taco Bell, sold MaryKay and Pampered Chef, and yes, even the dreaded Amway for a spell.
 I’ve owned my own business for a lot of years and was even a stay-at-home mom 9 years straight which was the hardest “job” I’ve ever had in my life.

 This is WHO I AM: